Mordechai & Chaya Mushka Ben-Shabat

 Chaya Mushka’s story:

-Among other ventures, he also founded a real estate development company with a group of partners, and from 2005 – 2007 they bought over 2000 apartments, over 100,000 square feet of office space, and a PGA-rated hotel and golf resort.
-But after the real estate crash of 2008, their development company was forced to sell most of the properties, and the partners were forced to rebuild everything from scratch.
-This massive blow became the motivation that fueled much of the global expansion through their skin care company.
+Seeking to invest their profits, Moty and his partners also founded a real estate development company, and from 2005 – 2007 they bought over 2000 apartments, over 100,000 square feet of office space, and a PGA-rated hotel and golf resort.
+But after the real estate crash of 2008, the company was forced to sell most of the properties, and the partners had to rebuild everything from scratch.
+This massive blow became the motivation that fueled much of Seacret’s global expansion.

 With great privilege comes great responsibility.
 We have a lot of work to do.
 Come join us and let’s change the world together…one awesome kid at a time!